Siege of Kaunas (1915): Battle

 To support this attack, the Germans constructed a railroad to transport their 42 cm Gamma-Gerät howitzer.
 The howitzer's shell weighed about 1 ton with a range of 14 km.
 Several days into the siege more guns of various calibers were deployed.

-The German army concentrated its attack on the First, Second and Third Forts, which were the complex's oldest structures.
+The German army concentrated its attack on the 1st, 2nd and 3rd Forts, which were the oldest structures of the Kaunas Fortress.
 The army did not surround the entire fortress, and its defense was able to regroup and resupply.
 On August 8, the Germans intensified their bombardment, but the fortress garrison withstood several attempts to breach the defensive perimeter.
 Several days afterward, the bombardment of the fortress reached its peak; its defenders sustained heavy casualty rates of 50% to 75%.
-On August 14, over 1,000 defending troops were killed, but the Germans were unable to completely overcome the fortress' defenses.
-However, on the next day, Gamma-Gerät shells destroyed the First Fort and the Germans transferred their attentions to the Second Fort.
+On August 14 alone, over 1,000 defending troops were killed, but the Germans were unable to completely overcome the fortress' defenses.
+However, on the next day, Gamma-Gerät shells destroyed the 1st Fort and the Germans transferred their attentions to the 2nd Fort.
 The fight was now within the confines of the greater fortress complex.